Lellahahaha/this-is-not-a-leaf/index.md

 ### The First Algorithm

-* 1. Draw a great square in the center of your sheet of paper.*
+1. Draw a great square in the center of your sheet of paper.

-* 1. devide this square into four equally sized, smaller squares using one horizontal and one vertical line.*
+1. devide this square into four equally sized, smaller squares using one horizontal and one vertical line.

-* 1. Write down one word in each square. (verb, noun or adjective)*
+1. Write down one word in each square. (verb, noun or adjective)

-* 1. Draw your associations concerning those words outside around the big square.*
+1. Draw your associations concerning those words outside around the big square.

-* 1. Sign your creation.*
+1. Sign your creation.

 ---------